 Each Regional Centre is always open to program pitches (detailed in the FAQ below).

-Content produced through the Absolutely Canadian Program premiere on local CBC stations July-September, and are also offered on demand through CBC.ca.
+Content produced through the Absolutely Canadian Program premieres on local CBC stations in July through September, and are also offered on demand through CBC.ca.
 A 'best of' selection of this content airs nationally on Absolutely Canadian on Saturday afternoons during the Fall and Winter.

 While the focus is on creating content for the above slots, Absolutely Canadian funds may also be used for script development, training, and pilots.
-Individual project allocations typically range from $5,000 - $15,000.
 Absolutely Canadian functions as a ‘trigger’ for additional funding from other sources.

 CBC supports independent producers via mentorship, expert business support and resources in the pursuit of additional funding opportunities and throughout the stages of production.

-Absolutely Canadian funding is intended for the pre-licence or acquisition of one-off television programs.
-Network series, scripted programs and web-based series are currently not eligible for support with the Absolutely funding, but check under the tab "Genres" for information on who at CBC to contact for these ideas.
+Absolutely Canadian funding is intended for the pre-licence or acquisition of one-off programs for CBC TV and CBC Gem.
+Network series, scripted long form programs and web-based series are currently not eligible for support with the Absolutely Canadian funding, but check under the tab Genres for information on who to contact at CBC for these ideas.

 Absolutely Canadian favours stories that are:

 Do you have a question about the Absolutely Canadian program?
 We've answered the most common queries in our list of Frequently Asked Questions below.
-If you still can't find the answer you're looking for, please use the contact section.
+If you still can't find the answer you're looking for, please use the Contact section of this website.

 What program genres can access the Absolutely Canadian program?

-Absolutely Canadian supports the development and production of documentary, music programs.
+Absolutely Canadian supports the development and production of documentary and music programs.
 While the Program does not support online projects exclusively, online components of the above genres will bolster a project's chances of being funded.

 What aspects of development are supported by the Absolutely Canadian program?

-Absolutely Canadian supports proposal and script development, talent development, story editing, developmental shooting for documentaries.
+Absolutely Canadian supports proposal and script development, talent development, story editing and developmental shooting for documentaries.
 Producers are expected and encouraged to seek production funds from various sources, including provincial tax credits.

 Where do I send my proposal?